PRC-Data-Challenge-2024/team_mindful_donkey/README.md

 ### Model accuracy

-The final TOW estimates have a RMSE of 2,683, compared to a test data RMSE of 2,398.
-In the test data, 95 percent of all estimates were within TK percent of their correct TOW values.
+The final TOW submission estimates for this model have a RMSE of 2,683, compared to a test data RMSE of 2,398.

-(Compare stages here)
+STAGE I alone gives us a submission RSME of TK.
+Using the median of STAGE II (or STAGE I if trajectories were not available) gives an RSME of TK.
+STAGE III improves the predictions to TK.

 ## Model creation